LoicKonan/2143-OOP-Konan/Assignments/A07/README.md

 ### Instructions

-1 - Identify the classes and objects to be used in the program\.
+1. Identify the classes and objects to be used in the program.
-2 - Define the attributes for each class\.
+2. Define the attributes for each class.
-3 - Define the behaviors for each class\.
+3. Define the behaviors for each class.
-4 - Define the relationship between classes\.
+4. Define the relationship between classes.

 ### Possible Classes